chmouel/kss/README.md

 With zsh you can install the [_kss](./_kss) completionfile  to your [fpath](https://unix.stackexchange.com/a/33898).

-I may do a [krew](https://github.com/kubernetes-sigs/krew) plugin and/or brew homebrew repository if this get popular enough.
-Watch this space as cool people would say 🏄.
+I may do a [krew](https://github.com/kubernetes-sigs/krew) plugin and/or brew homebrew repository if this get requested enough.
+Watch this space as cool people would say 😎🏄🤙.

 ## Screenshots